 We develop a routing algorithm for congestion avoidance on air-network based on historical data and introduce an innovative approach to incorporate real-time information to enable dynamic routing of cargo on a stochastic air-network.
 In the road network, we introduce a new class of pickup and delivery problems to carry out the customer load pickups, fleet management, cargo-to-flight assignments, and airport deliveries in a multiple airport region under alternative access airport policy.

 The main contributions of this research to the air-cargo literature are the study of the value of real-time information and introduction of the concept of dynamic air-cargo routing.
 In addition, this is the first study that provides an operational framework to implement the alternative access airport policy.
 This research also contributes to operations research and logistics literature by introducing a new class of pickup and deliveries with time-sensitive and pair-dependent cost structure.
 It also contributes an innovative algorithm based on successive subproblem solving for Lagrangian decomposed mixed integer programming that shows to be efficient in obtaining near optimal solutions in reasonable time.

 The performances of the algorithms presented in this research are tested through experimental and real-world case studies.
 The results demonstrate that dynamic routing with real-time information can dramatically improve delivery reliability and reduce expected cost on the air-network.
 Moreover, they confirm that alternative access airport policy can greatly enhance a forwarder's options and reduce the operational and service costs while improving the service levels.

 Azadian, Farshid, "An integrated framework for freight forwarders:exploitation of dynamic information for multimodal transportation" (2012).
 Wayne State University Dissertations.
-Paper 496.
+496.